 LifeMD (LFMD) Receives a Buy from BTIG

-In a report issued on May 13, David Larsen from BTIG maintained a Buy rating on LifeMD (LFMD), with a price target of $40.00.
-The company’s shares closed last Monday at $7.73.
+In a report released yesterday, David Larsen from BTIG maintained a Buy rating on LifeMD (LFMD), with a price target of $40.00.
+The company’s shares closed last Wednesday at $10.33.

 LifeMD has an analyst consensus of Moderate Buy, with a price target consensus of $37.50.